shunok/popo/docs/en/install.md

 var P = require('popojs');

-// es2015
+// es6
-import P from 'popojs'
+import * as P from 'popojs'

 ```